2D Materials

 Overview

-The isolation of single-atomic layer graphene has led to a surge of interest in other layered crystals with strong in-plane bonds and weak, van der Waals, interlayer coupling.
-We research new optical properties of two-dimensional (2D) materials extracted from layered bulk crystals.
-We've published work on MoS₂, MoSe₂, WSe₂, WS₂, CrBr₃, GaSe, GaTe, InSe, MnPSe₃, NiPS₃, ZrSe₂, HfSe₂, GaS, hBN as well as heterostructures (vertical stacks) and nanophotonic structures made from some of these materials.
+We researched optical properties of 2D layers extracted from layered bulk crystals and published work on MoS₂, MoSe₂, WSe₂, WS₂, CrBr₃, GaSe, GaTe, InSe, MnPSe₃, NiPS₃, ZrSe₂, HfSe₂, GaS, hBN as well as heterostructures (vertical stacks) and nanophotonic structures made from these materials.

+2D Materials group on a sunny cold day in January 2024.
 Left to right: Alex, Panaiot, Oscar, Sasha, Sattar, Stephen, Sam, Dan, Paul, Xuerong, Oscar, Tim, Zara, Yadong